nmlgc/ReC98/CONTRIBUTING.md

 ## Code organization

+* Every header file should individually compile as a valid translation unit, and therefore `#include` any other headers it requires.

+* Only use include guards if the code structure necessitates it.
+This keeps `#include` lists small and speeds up compilation, which is especially useful given that we (still) have to emulate Turbo C++ 4.0J on 64-bit systems.
+  Unfortunately, it doesn't support `#pragma once`.

 * Try to avoid repeating numeric constants – after all, easy moddability should be one of the goals of this project.
 For local arrays, use `sizeof()` if the size can be expressed in terms of another array or type.
 Otherwise,